tonghuikang/blog/_posts/2026-05-15-coding-interaction.md

 However there is a tradeoff in parallelization, because there are dependencies between these steps.

 *What it should be.*
-The agent works on these these three components in parallel.
+The agent works on these three components in parallel.

 The agent reads streaming output as it arrives, not after the command exits.
 If the first test failure shows the bug, the agent kills the suite and investigates without waiting for the rest.